marc2k3/fb2k-component/README.md

 ### Cover Resizer/Resize

 This option will resize existing embedded art.
-Support for reading most common image types is supported but you must choose `JPG` or `PNG` when saving.
+Reading most common image types is supported but you must choose `JPG` or `PNG` when saving.

 ### Cover Resizer/Attach image and Resize